 The first triple-double in NBA history was logged by Dolph Schayes (18 points, 22 rebounds y 13 assists) on February 8, 1951, according to the Harvey J. Pollack NBA Statistical Yearbook.

-The triple-double leader among active players is Russell Westbrook, who has recorded 72 in his career, 24 more than the second active player in the list, LeBron James.
+The triple-double leader among active players is Russell Westbrook, who has recorded 79 in his career, 24 more than the second active player in the list, LeBron James.
 LeBron is the one with the most in postseason, totalling 16 (second in historical list), 9 of them in the Finals (1st).

 Only 4 players have made a quadruple-double in their careers: Nate Thurmond (1974), Alvin Robertson (1986), Hakeem Olajuwon (1990) y David Robinson (1994).
 Robertson made it with points, rebounds, assists and steals and the three others, with points, rebounds, assists and blocks.